 Seventh, give your chair a couple of weeks before you decide its not for you.

-What happens is that if you have poor sitting posture (due to sitting in a low-quality chair) and you upgrade to a higher-end chair, that higher-end chair is going to force your body into a position its not used to.
+What happens is that if you have poor sitting posture (due to sitting in a low-quality chair) and you upgrade to a higher-end chair, that higher-end chair is going to force your body into a position it’s not used to.

 And, even if it is a BETTER sitting posture, the fact that your body is going to have to adjust to the new position could result in you feeling sore while you adjust to the new position.

-So, don’t sit in a new chair for a day or two and then get rid of it because you feel sore afterwards.
+So, don’t sit in a new chair for a day or two and then get rid of it because you feel sore afterward.
 It could just be that your body isn’t used to sitting with good posture.

 Need A Gaming Chair?
 Check Out Our Buyer’s Guide

-If you have any questions about gaming chairs in particular, leave them below.
+If you have any questions about gaming chairs, in particular, leave them below.
 And, if you’re looking for a quality gaming chair, check out our PC Gaming Chair Buyer’s Guide.